senderle/doppio/README.md

 ### Doppio is a data prototyping tool for humanities research.

-**Data in the humanities** is often complex and richly interlinked.
+**Data in the humanities** is often complex, ambiguous, and richly interlinked.
 One of the simplest relationships relevant to humanists is the relation of author to book.
 In a traditional relational database, this already requires not two but three tables to represent, because one book can